Darkfllame/ziggy/README.md

 Dumb ass project.
 Just a zig game engine with lua implementation
 ## Lua implementation
-You can add update & render callbacks with the `game.AddUpdateCallback` and `game.AddRenderCallback` functions respectively, if you want the entire API, there it is: (not finished)
+You can add update & render callbacks with the `game.AddUpdateCallback` and `game.AddRenderCallback` functions respectively, if you want the entire API, there it is:

 game : ZGE.Game
 - > AddUpdateCallback(fn) : void